chivalry/fm-sessions/README.md

     Use `sess.PrimaryKeyFieldName` to return the name of the primary key field of your sessions table.
-Best practices advise using `GetFieldName` to provide a direct reference to the field in case you later change itj
+Best practices advise using `GetFieldName` to provide a direct reference to the field in case you later change it.

 - Persistent ID Field Name